samyakjain5559/Docker_Projects/readme.txt

 Step 2 -- Check docker images
 docker images

-Step 3 -- Run Current image got from step 2 docker run cfe57e1c332e
+Step 3 -- Run Current image got from step 2 in detached mode so that we can use terminal for other command docker run -d myimage:2.0

 Step 4 -- Check if image is running docker ps